gclef-cmu/15798-f25/activities/index.md

 The class project will prepare you to conduct original music AI research and reason about your design choices.
 As a "stretch goal", you might aim to continue your research project after the end of the semester and publish it.
 You will almost certainly fail to develop something publication-worthy in two months, but aim to do so anyway!

-**(Tentative) Working in pairs.** Depending on how pair work goes for open ended sections of assignments, we may consider allowing students to work in pairs of two for their final project as well.
-This will be confirmed at a later date.
+**Working in pairs.** If you prefer, you may work with at most one other student on your final project.
+The division of labor must be made _very_ clear at both the proposal and final project submission stage.

 ### Expectations and instructions